LioMessiForeverKing/Study-Buddy/README.md

-run npm run dev to run
+For now it is only npm run dev.